junxit/us-congress-bills-110/bill.md

 - **(b)** *Civil forfeiture* Section 981(a)(1)(C) of title 18, United States Code, is amended by inserting “1039,” after “1032,”.
 - **(c)** *Criminal forfeiture* Section 982(a)(2)(B) of title 18, United States Code, is amended by striking “or 1030” and inserting “1030, or 1039”.
 - **(d)** *RICO* Section 1956(c)(7)(D) of title 18, United States Code, is amended by inserting the following: “, section 1039 (relating to war profiteering and fraud relating to military action, relief, and reconstruction efforts)” after “liquidating agent of financial institution),”.
+- **(d)** *Money laundering* Section 1956(c)(7)(D) of title 18, United States Code, is amended by inserting after “liquidating agent of financial institution),” the following: “section 1039 (relating to war profiteering and fraud relating to military action, relief, and reconstruction efforts),”.
+- **(e)** *RICO* Section 1961(1) of title 18, United States Code, is amended by inserting after “in connection with access devices),” the following: “section 1039 (relating to war profiteering and fraud relating to military action, relief, and reconstruction efforts),”.